List of countries | Ranking

 Agricultural products

-tomatoes, cucumbers, olives, poultry, milk, potatoes, sheep milk, eggplants, gourds
+The primary agricultural products include tomatoes, cucumbers, olives, poultry, milk, potatoes, sheep milk, eggplants, and gourds.

 Industries

-small-scale manufacturing, quarrying, textiles, soap, olive-wood carvings, and mother-of-pearl souvenirs
+The economy features small-scale manufacturing, quarrying, textiles, soap production, olive-wood carvings, and mother-of-pearl souvenirs.

 Industrial production growth rate

-note: annual % change in industrial value added based on constant local currency; entry includes West Bank and Gaza Strip
+Note: This reflects the annual percentage change in industrial value added based on constant local currency and includes both the West Bank and Gaza Strip.

 Labor force

-note: number of people ages 15 or older who are employed or seeking work; entry includes West Bank and Gaza Strip
+Note: This figure represents the number of people aged 15 or older who are employed or seeking work and includes both the West Bank and Gaza Strip.

 Unemployment rate

-note: % of labor force seeking employment; entry includes West Bank and Gaza Strip
+Note: This percentage reflects the labor force seeking employment and includes both the West Bank and Gaza Strip.

 Youth unemployment rate (ages 15-24)